 The band is cooking on all cylinders so get out and see them live.

 Featured at myriad dance events, musician Gerry Hundt bases his repertoire on the blues yet broadens its very definition.
 He focuses on creating a mood with every song and telling a story with each set, deftly weaving original and classic selections.

-Sunday | Joel Paterson Quartet
+Saturday | Joel Paterson Quartet

 “Joel Paterson defines who the ideal session guy should be: selfless, musical, and born with impeccably good taste.
 His sympathetic hollowbody makes the jazz, country, rockabilly or swing he’s backing come alive.” — Timeout Chicago

 Band Lineup: Joel Paterson: guitar and vocals; Beau Sample: bass and vocals; Alex Hall: drums and vocals; Jonathan Doyle: sax and clarinet